Sharf History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Sharf Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Sharf family to the New World and Oceana
+Migration of the Sharf family

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Sharf or a variant listed above: Antonius Scharf, who came to New York State in 1710; Johannes Scharf came to Philadelphia in 1747; as well as A. Margretha Scharfer in 1780; Conrath Scharff arrived in Philadelphia in 1732.